-A teen driver is suspected of driving under the influence is under arrest after hitting a car killing one and injuring the two other passengers in the car.
+A teen driver is suspected of driving under the influence is under arrest after hitting a car that left one person dead and injured the two other passengers in the car.

 The crash occurred Thursday morning just after 2:00 a.m. on I-5 in Federal way.